segment-oj/segmentoj/README.md

 # Segmentoj
-A OnlineJudge using Django and Docker
+A OnlineJudge using Django and Docker.